What is IAATO?

 We are proud to be an associate of IAATO and we adhere to their guidelines throughout our work.
 For Swoop, that means everything from ensuring our photos reflect the wildlife-watching guidance, to guaranteeing every single one of our customers receives IAATO's information booklet before they depart.

-We only work with other tour operators that are part of IAATO, and who abide by regulations that will protect the continent we love.
-To keep up to date, every year we join hundreds of others at an annual meeting to understand the latest best practises, changing guidelines, and to contribute to the conversation about sustainable tourism in Antarctica.
+We only work with other tour operators who are part of IAATO and abide by regulations that will protect the continent we love.
+To keep up to date, every year we join hundreds of others at an annual meeting to understand the latest best practices, and changing guidelines, and to contribute to the conversation about sustainable tourism in Antarctica.

 IAATO